oauthstuff/draft-oauth-par/main.md

 # "request" Parameter {#request_parameter}

-Clients MAY use the `request` parameter as defined in JAR to push a request object to the AS.
-The rules for signing and encryption of the request object as defined in JAR [@!I-D.ietf-oauth-jwsreq] apply.
+Clients MAY use the `request` parameter as defined in JAR [@!I-D.ietf-oauth-jwsreq] to push a request object to the AS.
+The rules for processing, signing, and encryption of the request object as defined in JAR [@!I-D.ietf-oauth-jwsreq] apply.

 Clients MUST NOT combine other authorization request parameters with the `request` parameter at the pushed authorization request endpoint other than the `client_id` parameter which may be a part of the client authentication mechanism.